Andreas-bersgtedt/FabricCloudODS_Demo/README.md

 ### Conclusion of the POV

-The solutions integrator concludes in it’s final findings report that the Design and business requirements were met in the POV.
+To conclude we can clearly see that we have managed to implement an architecture and solution that meet ***all the design and business requirements that were*** set out in the solutions overview section above.